Microchip-MPLAB-Harmony/ethercat/readme.md

 # Cloning EtherCAT Microchip-MPLAB-Harmony github repo

 To clone or download the repo from https://github.com/Microchip-MPLAB-Harmony/ethercat , go to the main page of this repository and then click **code->clone** button to **Clone with HTTPS** to clone this repo using a git client or download the repository as a zip file.
-The EtherCAT , CSP , MHC and Dev Pack mdoule repositories can also be downloaded using content manager by following the instructions in the **MPLAB® Harmony Repository Download** section in the guide available at this link: https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application.
+The EtherCAT , CSP , MHC and Dev Pack module repositories can also be downloaded using content manager by following the instructions in the **MPLAB® Harmony Repository Download** section in the guide available at this link: https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application.

 **NOTE** - Prior to using the EtherCAT demonstration, it is recommended to review the MPLAB® Harmony Release Notes (release_notes.md) for any known issues.